-The Second World War began, and it would be even more devastating than the first.
-It raged between 1939 and 1945 and affected the civilians more than any war before. .
+The reforestation at Ofenkaulberg conceals very painful memories.
+Forced labour in the Ofenkaulen mines and air raids during World War II.
+The war raged between 1939 and 1945 and affected the civilians more than any war before.

 Hitler had wanted this war from the very beginning.
 Not only to re-establish the German Reich do away with the detested Peace Treaty of Versailles, above all it was a war of conquest and annihilation in the east.

 During the first year of World War II, Germany had the upper hand.
 German trrops overran the Netherlands and Belgium and invaded Denmark and Norway .
 In June 1940 France surrendered.
 Yet the “Battle of Britain” got lost, and Hitler had to give up his invasion plans.
 In summer 1941, Hitler gave orders to invade the Soviet Union, and at the beginning their offensive was very successful.
 But in spite of the differences between Western democracies and Soviet communism, first England and then the United States offered the Soviet Union support; the alliance against Nazi-Germany stood.

 The Wannsee conference in Berlin 1942 had sanctioned the “Final Solution of the Jewish question”.
 The Nazis arrested millions of people, mostly Jews but also countless Gypsies, Slavs and others races, deported and killed them concentration camps in Eastern Europe.

 The USA enter World War II